Noise-Resilient Quantum Reinforcement Learning: Noiseless QUANTUM REINFORCEMENT LEARNING

 Therefore, the trade-off between exploration and exploitation, which is a characteristic of reinforcement learning, is controlled by the measurement outcome $m^{(k)}$.
 If $m^{(k)}=1$, the agent decides to explore and makes the rotation $\hat{R}^{(k)}$.
 On the contrary, if $m^{(k)}=0$, the agent decides to exploit and keeps its action invariant.

 The performance of the QRL is quantified by the fidelity between the state $|\psi^{(k)}(0)\rangle$ and the closest eigenstate of $\hat{H}$ for each iteration.
-Since there is no prior knowledge on whether the under-determined eigenstate is $|+\rangle$ or $|-\rangle$, we take the greater of the two values, i.e.,
+Since there is no prior knowledge on whether the underdetermined eigenstate is $|+\rangle$ or $|-\rangle$, we take the greater of the two values, i.e.,

-The closer the value of $f^{(k)}$ is to one as $k$ increases, the more accurate the eigenstate would be obtained.
+The closer the value of $f^{(k)}$ is to $1$ as $k$ increases, the more accurately the eigenstate would be obtained.
 The convergence extent of each iteration is quantified by the exploration parameter $w^{(k)}$.
 The faster it approaches zero, the faster the protocol converges.

-In the numerical simulations, the protocol with given interaction time duration $\tau$ and iteration times $k$ is repeated in a large number $N$ of times.
-Thus, the mean fidelity and the mean exploration parameter are $F^{(k)}=\frac{1}{N}\sum^{N}_{j=1} f_{j}^{(k)}$ and $W^{(k)}=\frac{1}{N}\sum^{N}_{j=1} w_{j}^{(k)}$, where $j$ labels the $j$th execution of the protocol with $k$ iterations.
-Figures \ref{fig1}(b) and \ref{fig1}(c) show the calculated $F^{(k)}$ as a function of the iteration times $k$ in different values of $(r,p)$ for a given interaction time $\tau$.
-With increasing $k$, $F^{(k)}$ increases to a stable value and $W^{(k)}$ tends to zero.
-The larger either $r$ or $p$ is, the closer $F^{(k)}$ is to 1, while the slower $W^{(k)}$ tends to 0.
-It indicates that a higher fidelity always needs a more iteration times \cite{Albarrán-Arriagada_2020}.
-For a given large $k$, $F_\tau$ exhibits a periodic oscillation with the interaction time $\tau$ and $W_\tau$ remains zero [see Fig. \ref{fig1}(d)].
+In the numerical simulations, the protocol with given interaction time duration $t$ and iteration times $k$ is repeated a large number $N$ of times.
+Thus, the mean fidelity and the mean exploration parameter are $F^{(k)}=(1/N)\sum^{N}_{j=1} f_{j}^{(k)}$ and $W^{(k)}=(1/N)\sum^{N}_{j=1} w_{j}^{(k)}$, where $j$ labels the $j$th execution of the protocol with $k$ iterations.
+Figures \ref{fig1}(b) and \ref{fig1}(c) show the calculated $F^{(k)}$ as a function of the iteration times $k$ with different values of $(r,p)$ for a given interaction time $t$.
+With increasing $k$, $F^{(k)}$ increases to a stable value and $W^{(k)}$ tends to $0$.
+The larger either $r$ or $p$ becomes, the closer $F^{(k)}$ is to 1, while the slower $W^{(k)}$ tends to 0.
+We have checked that, when $(r,p)=(0.9,20/9)$, the mean fidelity can reach 0.995, which reaches the performance benchmark in single-qubit compiling tasks in simulation with well-tuned learning protocols \cite{Moro2021}.
+It indicates that a higher fidelity always needs more iteration times.
+We denote the mean fidelity and the mean exploration parameter for a given large $k$ as $F_t$ and $W_t$; here $F_t$ exhibits a periodic oscillation with $t$ and $W_t$ remains zero [see Fig. \ref{fig1}(d)].
 Therefore, choosing the proper interaction time is a prerequisite for the QRL.